|

 waxy coating or

-bloom producing a whitish to blue coloring
+bloom which produces a whitish to blue coloring

 of leaves or needles.
 As the growing season progresses, the coating